fhiso/legacy-format/data-model.md

 ### REPO   {#REPO}

-An institution or person that has the specified item as part of their collection(s).
+Repository: an institution or person that has the specified item as part of their collection(s).

 Contexts
 :   .`[REPO]`